enwi/Digital-christmas-star/README.md

 Code for this [video](https://www.youtube.com/watch?v=jLeo_D0pDiA)

-## Paramters that need to be changed before upload
+## Parameters that need to be changed before upload
 * DATA_PIN -> The IO pin to which the LED's are connnected
 * NUM_FINS -> The number of fins (for a regular star 4-5)
 * NUM_LEDS_BETWEEN_TIPS -> The number of LED's between the tips (not including tips)